 One night while on the set of Men in Black II, Smith told Sonnenfeld his idea for a third film.
 “At the beginning, something has happened and Agent Kay is missing and I have to go back to the past to go try to save young Agent Kay,” Sonnenfeld recalled to CNN.
 “In doing so, myself and the audience find out all sorts of secrets about the world that we didn’t even know were out there.”
 All Sonnenfeld could muster was, “Can we just finish this one?”
 Over a decade later, the plot to Men in Black 3 did revolve around time travel and saving a young Agent Kay, played by Josh Brolin.

 Smith previously experienced success with his rap-duo group DJ Jazzy Jeff & the Fresh Prince, but co-writing and singing the Men in Black theme song was his first taste of solo success.
 The song was featured on both the film’s soundtrack (which sold more than 3 million copies) and Smith’s debut solo album, Big Willie Style, which was released a few months after the film came out.
-The theme song won Smith a Grammy award for Best Rap Solo Performance, and cemented Smith as a double threat: a bona fide movie star and a rapper.
+The theme song won Smith a Grammy for Best Rap Solo Performance, and cemented Smith as a triple threat: a bona fide television and movie star, and a rapper.

 In 2000, Men in Black Alien Attack replaced Back to the Future Part III Locomotive Display when it opened at Universal Studios Florida in Orlando.
 Smith and Torn filmed a short video and supplied their voices, which play as the riders use laser guns to shoot animatronic aliens.
 At 70,000 square feet, it was the largest dark ride built for a Universal park at the time.

 15. The Ray-Ban glasses worn in the movie almost didn’t get a shoutout.